ELRabito/Exile-Anti-Floating-bug-script-aka-stair-bug/README.md

-Hacky solution to "fix" the annoying floating bug.
-Not the perfect and elegant solution but better than nothig.

-Description: When floating while not falling your character is forced to lay down to avoid death in these situations.
-(Because the games "thinks" you are falling from a deadly height).
+## Update

+I found a much better solution to the problem.
+Instead of forcing the character to lay down,i just remove the velocity and tada, even better than the old version.

 ####>>>> Installation